shopsys/shopsys/docs/project/how-to-write-an-upgradable-application.md

 ```

 Adding a simple comment like the one above helps you identify those places and quickly check them.
-Also, you may be sure this is intentional, and not a bug.
+Also, you may be sure this is intentional and not a bug.

 ## Reported bug

-Sometimes you may find a bug or request a feature in Shopsys Platform,
+Sometimes, you may find a bug or request a feature in Shopsys Platform,
-but until the reported (thanks for that!) issue/request is processed, and a new version is released you need to fix it in your code.
+but until the reported (thanks for that!) issue/request is processed and a new version is released, you need to fix it in your code.

-Then it's really useful to make a notice in your code, so you can quickly decide in the future whether some parts of your code can be safely deleted as the original issue is already resolved.
+Then, it's really useful to make a notice in your code so you can quickly decide in the future whether some parts of your code can be safely deleted as the original issue is already resolved.

 ```php
     /**